luxcas/Plone-4-Buildout/README-ZEO.txt

 Introduction
 ============

-This document describes how to add ZEO to your Plone 4 buildout.
+This document describes how to add ZEO to the Plone 4 buildout described in README.txt

 Adding ZEO
 ----------